cyarie/sqlViz/README.md

 # The SQL Visualizer:
-## A Cheap Way to Visualize Data
+### A Cheap Way to Visualize Data

 ### Why

 Sometimes, you really, really want to pull a quick visualization of some SQL you just wrote, but don't want to deal with Tableau licenses, or paying tremendous amounts of money for something similar.
-You don't need an entire dashboard, you don't need a bunch of filters -- you need the results of your SQL converted to somethingl like JSON, and put into a chart for quick and easy display.
+You don't need an entire dashboard, you don't need a bunch of filters -- you need the results of your SQL converted to something like JSON, and put into a chart for quick and easy display.
 If that's you, you're in the right place!

 ### How